 This is all accomplished through the decisive placement and structure of menus, callouts, call-to-action (CTA) buttons, featured or related content suggestions, and the order of content on a page.
 The deliverable is an interactive wireframe prototype of your website, so you can test its usability before you add colour and content.

 The overarching goal of a good UX design is to deliver the right information at the right time, to keep a visitor moving through the website to reach their intended goal.

 That’s a nutshell version of UX design.
-There’s a heck of a lot more to it than that, but as long as you focus on usability, you’ll make good choices and end up with a great website.
+There’s a heck of a lot more to it than that, and you should also understand the difference between UI and UX design, but as long as you focus on usability, you’ll make good choices and end up with a great website.